shiernee/Getting_Started_with_AI_Tutorial/README.md

 This tutorial is designed for the "Hands-on Seminar for Medical AI".

-This repository consists of three materials
+This repository consists of the following materials:
-1. Lecture powerpoint
+1. Two lecture powerpoints
 2. Classification - AI_workshop_Day1.ipynb
 3. Regression - - AI_workshop_Day2.ipynb
 4. Classification with Medical Image -AI_workshop_Day2_2.ipynb